HTTPArchive/almanac.httparchive.org/src/content/en/2020/performance.md

   )
 }}

-The chart above showcases that Performance Observer, despite being available for a while now (and [widely supported cross-browser](https://caniuse.com/mdn-api_performanceobserver)) is only used by 6-7% of tracked sites, depending on device type.
+The chart above showcases that Performance Observer is used by 6-7% of tracked sites, depending on device type.
 Those websites will be leveraging the low-level APIs to create custom metrics, and the PerformanceObserver API to collate them, and then potentially use it with other performance reporting tooling.
-Such low adoption rates might indicate the tendency to lean on predefined metrics (for example, coming from Lighthouse), but also the yet to be leveraged potential of the API.
+Such adoption rates might indicate the tendency to lean on predefined metrics (for example, coming from Lighthouse), but also are impressive for a relatively niche API.

-{# TODO - that's actually higher than I expected as it's a bit niched.
-Shjould we frame this in a more positivie light as per out Glass Hlaf Full principal (https://github.com/HTTPArchive/almanac.httparchive.org/wiki/Authors'-Guide#principles)?
-Also any thoughts on why this is so high? #}

 ## Conclusion